This post may contain affiliate links. Please read our disclosure policy.

 Leftover savory crab stuffed mushrooms make an excellent addition to pasta dishes like Garlic Pasta and Adult Mac and Cheese.
 For an elevated grilled cheese, tuck diced leftover mushrooms and cheese between two slices of bread.
 Toast until golden (you can even add them to this Air Fryer Grilled Cheese).

-What to Serve with Crab Stuffed Mushrooms
+What to Serve With Crab Stuffed Mushrooms

-Crab stuffed mushrooms with herbs
+Easy crab stuffed mushrooms with herbs

 • Baking Dish.
 The perfect size for baking these stuffed mushrooms.